Carltheo Zeitschel: Interwar period

-At the end of World War I, Zeitshcel was discharged from military service.
+At the end of World War I, Zeitschel was discharged from military service.
 From 1919 to 1920, he was a member of the Freikorps Reinhard in Berlin, working at the same time as medical assistant at Klinikum im Friedrichshain, the oldest hospital in Berlin.
 Later, as a full-fledged doctor, he served at various sanatoria in the Black Forest.

 A staunch anti-Semite, Zeitschel joined the Nazi Party in 1923.

 For a decade (1925–35) he served as a naval surgeon.

 In 1935 he received a positions in Section II – Propaganda and Section VII – British India and the Far East in the Propaganda Ministry.
 He also served in the colonial policy department at the Nazi Party headquarters.

 Towards the end of 1937 he moved to the Foreign Ministry (Auswärtiges Amt or AA), even before Hitler's reshuffle of the Government with the appointment of Joachim von Ribbentrop as foreign minister on 4 February 1938.
 There he served as legation councilor in the political department.

 For a brief period in June 1939, he was the German consul in the British colony of Nigeria.

 He was a member of the Schutzstaffel (SS) holding the rank of Sturmbannführer (major) while in Paris (1940).
 According to Roland Ray, Zeitschel served in the military's Secret Field Police.